The Avon and Somerset Police Community Trust

 Helpful Hinchilla

-Ready to write a winning application for The Avon And Somerset Police Community Trust?
+Ready to write a winning application for The Avon and Somerset Police Community Trust?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership

-The Avon and Somerset Police Community Trust is governed by six trustees who serve on a voluntary basis with no remuneration, payments, or benefits received from the charity.
+The Avon and Somerset Police Community Trust is governed by three trustees who serve on a voluntary basis with no remuneration, payments, or benefits received from the charity.
 The trustees meet quarterly to review grant applications and make funding decisions.
 Meetings are scheduled for April, July, October, and January each year.
 The Trust operates with no trading subsidiaries and employs no staff earning above £60,000.
 As of the latest Charity Commission report, the charity's reporting is up to date and compliant with regulatory requirements.

 How to Apply